PrincetonUniversity/STELLOPT/BOOZ_XFORM.md

 ### Input Data Format

-The BOOZ\_XFORM code takes an input filename as a command line argument.
+The BOOZ_XFORM code takes an input filename as a command line argument.
 The input file contains the number of theta and zeta harmonics to use, the filename extension of the wout file to read, and a list of surfaces on which to calculate the transform.
 Typically the user will choose surfaces located at 1/4, 1/2, and 3/4 the way from the axis to the edge of the equilibrium.
 The choice of surface must coincide with a VMEC index.
-For example, if the user wished to specify 72 poloidal harmonics, 15 toroidal harmonics, the \'wout.test\' file, and surfaces 25, 50 and 75, the file would look like:
+For example, if the user wished to specify 72 poloidal harmonics, 15 toroidal harmonics, the 'wout.test' file, and surfaces 25, 50 and 75, the file would look like:

     72  15